 Money in Venice Tips

-Italy uses the euro and it’s a good idea to have cash on hand as well as credit cards.
-Most museums, hotels, shops, and restaurants take card payments but there will be some small kiosks that prefer cash.
+Italy uses the euro, and it’s a good idea to have cash and credit cards.
+Most museums, hotels, shops, and restaurants take card payments, but some small kiosks prefer cash.

 Dining in Venice Tips